Missing in action: How Eritrean football was deflated at home and abroad

 But bringing in expatriates cannot be a substitute for the talent honed through domestic league play, says the scout.

-“Recruiting foreign players only helps development in the short term, especially as we can’t recruit the best available players, and sometimes aim for amateur players,” he said.
+“Recruiting foreign players only helps development in the short term, especially as we can’t recruit the best available players, and sometimes aim for amateur players,” he says.
 “We need a professional league where players earn reasonable salaries which would deter them from fleeing.”

 The next major qualification campaign the remnants of Eritrea’s national team (seven players disappeared after their last competitive appearance in 2019) are scheduled to compete in, is the 2025 African Cup of Nations.
 It remains to be seen if the country will participate.